beta-tester/RPi-PXE-Server/README.md

 ## note2:
 some of the PXE-menu entries has additional parameters, that lets the Live systems boot with german language (keyboard layout). if you dont like or want, remove those additional parameters just behind the ' --' in the menu entries

+## note3:
+it is prepared for BIOS, UEFI 32bit and UEFI 64bit boot, but UEFI is not tested yet, because o lack of hardware for UEFI boot